mazhengcn/suggested-notation-for-machine-learning/README.tex.md

-# A Proposal on Standard Notations for Machine Learning
+# A Proposal on Standard Notation for Machine Learning

 > This introduces a suggestion of mathematical notation protocol for machine learning.